jon-harper/OmniBox/docs/assembly/psu_wiring.md

 date: 2022-10-31
 ---

-At this point, it is a good idea to wire the power supply, power switch, and IEC socket.
+At this point, it is a good idea to wire the power supply, power switch, and power socket.
+The large hole in the right PSU tray mount allows wiring to pass through from the power switch.
 There are zip tie anchors available in the sides to secure the power switch wiring.
-The large hole in the right PSU tray mount allows wiring to pass through.

 ## Considerations